 Re-roofing presents certain challenges to the roofer that other roofing services do not.
 Cave-ins are more common, electrocution is more common, and other risk factors are more prevalent on these sites.
 However, with the right safety precautions and pre-evaluation of the project site, many of these risks can be avoided.

 This dangerous work can be made safer by:

 - Proper training and oversight.
 The roofing industry is expected to grow by about 10% this year alone, which means there will be a lot of new people joining the ranks.
-Proper safety training and oversight is a must.
+Proper safety training and oversight are a must.